paulpo215/paulpo215.github.io/kingstep.md

 ---
-layout: page
+layout: post
-title: "The Fall of King's Step"
-permalink: /kingstep
-theme: jekyll-theme-slate
+title: Blogging Like a Hacker
 ---
 # The Fall of King's Step